nicklockwood/iNotify/README.txt

 The root node of the plist is a dictionary containing one or more key/item pairs.
 Each item represents a particular notification message.

-The key for each value can be anything, but best practice is probably to use a date in the form YYYY/MM/DD.
-The reason for this is that the messages will be displayed in reverse-alphanumeric sorting order by key, so by using dates like this, your messages will be shown in reverse chronological order each time the app is launched, starting with the newest.
+The key for each value can be anything, but best practice is to use a date in the form YYYY/MM/DD.
+The reason for this is that the messages will be displayed in reverse-alphanumeric sorting order by key, so by using dates like this, your messages will be shown in reverse chronological order each time the app is launched, starting with the newest (you can configure iNotify to show them oldest-first instead if you prefer).

 If you are likely to send more than one message per day, you may wish to adjust the naming scheme by adding the time or an extra digit to the end of the date, or adopt a different scheme such as keying each message with an ascending digit or letter sequence.